mschuchard/jenkins-devops-libs/docs/Terraform.md

 - pipeline-utility-steps plugin (`install`)

 ### terraform.apply(String config_path, String bin = 'terraform')
 Uses Terraform to apply a config.
+Note that if `terraform.plan(config_dir)` was invoked before this, the resulting plan file is in `config_dir/plan.tfplan`.

 ```groovy
 terraform.apply('path/to/config_dir_or_plan_file')